dstackai/dstack/docs/quickstart.md

 ```

 !!! info "NOTE:"
-    Make sure to always use the CLI from the project repository directory.
+    Make sure to always run the CLI from the project repository directory.

 Use the `Runs` page in the user interface to watch the progress of your workflow.